deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 On all sides, proponents cite well-known results in support of their views; The universal approximation theorem means that neural networks can represent any function.
 Bayes' theorem implies that simple models generalize better.
 No amount of correlation can ever imply causation.

 Each side interprets the abilities and shortcomings of current systems in accordance with their views.
-Deep learning continues to deliver amazing results, largerly thanks to scale.
-But it still struggles with full self-driving, medical diagnosis and other long-tailed, billion-dollar problems that we've been working on for a while now.
+Deep learning continues to deliver amazing results, largely thanks to scale.
+But it still struggles with full self-driving, medical diagnosis and other long-tailed, billion-dollar problems that we've been working on for a while.

+I'll present my take on deep learning's generalization ability, heavily inspired by Francois Chollet's "On the Measure of Intelligence", work from Josh Tenenbaum and MIT's Probabilistic Computing Project and the paper "Shortcut Learning in Deep Neural Networks" by Geirhos et al. I'll argue that
-I'll present my take on DL's generalization ability.
-I'll argue that while DL can indeed learn anything given enough data and compute, many problems place harsh constraints on both.
+1) While DL can indeed learn anything given enough data and compute, mundane, everyday problems like making breakfast, place harsh constraints on both.
+2) The limitations of deep learning are inherent.
 Loss functions are minimized by "shortcuts", i.e. solutions that don't generalize beyond the data distribution.
-But you and I generalize out-of-distribution all the time.
-In fact, let's try it now:
+Large pre-trained models can effectively provide "generalization" and "few-shot learning" within a data-rich domain, but the real-time adaptability and flexibility of human intelligence comes from generalizing across domains.
+3) Neuro-symbolic systems that overcome these limitations already exist.

 ### Tufa or not tufa.